realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 My cluster IP address is `184.172.229.128`.

-Now we should be able to access to our application via http://184.172.229.128:30604 !
+Now we should be able to access to our application via http://184.172.229.128:30604

 ### Applying This to Your Own Project

-In this episode, we covered how to combine your self-defined authorization strategies and services with `@loopback/authentication` and how to apply it to your API.

-You can always design your own strategies and services based on your project need.
-For example, you may want to have a password hashing service, so that you don't directly save a user's raw password in the database.
-[Here](https://github.com/strongloop/loopback4-example-shopping/blob/master/packages/shopping/src/services/hash.password.bcryptjs.ts) is an example of how to implement a password hashing service.
+In this episode, we covered how to deploy our project with Docker and Kubernetes on IBM Cloud.
+Once you create a Docker image, you can run it almost everywhere.
+You can also push your own project image to other cloud like AWS, Azure, and Google Cloud.
+It should be very easy.

 ### What's Next?